OctoPrint/plugins.octoprint.org/_plugins/signalclirestapi/signalclirestapi.md

 * Support for signal-cli-rest-api:

   The [signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api) is a small REST API wrapper around the awesome [signal-cli](https://github.com/AsamK/signal-cli) commandline tool.
 The main advantage is, that you don't need to run `signal-cli` on the same host as your Octoprint instance.
 That's especially useful, if you use other services in your home network (like [Home Assistant](https://www.home-assistant.io/)) that also send Signal Messenger notifications.

+# Installation

+This plugin requires the `signal-cli-rest-api` docker container. **Without the docker container, the plugin won't work!** The following [document](https://github.com/bbernhard/OctoPrint-Signalclirestapi) describes how to set up the docker container and register your phone number.